FloCoDe: Unbiased Dynamic Scene Graph Generation with Temporal Consistency and Correlation Debiasing: Related Work

 \section{Related Work}

-\textbf{Image Scene Graph Generation}: Image-based scene graph generation (ImgSGG) is the task of obtaining the structured graph summarization that involves objects as nodes and their relationships (formally called predicates) as edges in an image.
-There exists tremendous work on ImgSGG with comparison to a common benchmark, Visual Genome (VG) \cite{krishna2017visual}.
-Some of these focused on evolving efficient ways of aggregating spatial context \cite{li2017scene, lin2020gps, lu2016visual, zellers2018neural, zhang2019graphical} while some of the latest works are based on addressing fundamental problems such as preventing biased scene graphs caused by long-tailed predicate distribution and noisy annotations in dataset.\\ \textbf{Video Scene Graph Generation (VidSGG)}: With the successful exploration of spatial context within images, video researchers have started to explore the spatial context and temporal correlation between objects detected across the frames.
-Similar to ImgSGG, long-tailed predicates and noisy annotations still exist in the VidSGG benchmark Action Genome \cite{ji2020action}; further, it has the additional challenge of addressing the temporal fluctuations across the frames.
-Numerous approaches \cite{qian2019video, zheng2022vrdformer, tsai2019video, liu2020beyond, teng2021target} have employed object-tracking mechanisms to tackle the temporal fluctuations among different frames.
-However, object-tracking models incur high computational costs and memory consumption; they also accumulate information from irrelevant frames, leading to suboptimal performance.
-STTran \cite{cong2021spatial} proposes a strong baseline that adopts a spatial encoder and a temporal decoder to extract implicitly spatial-temporal contexts.
-Other works \cite{li2022dynamic, wang2022dynamic} which are also based on extracting temporal correlations.
-Some ensure temporal continuity by extracting the entire co-occurrence pattern, while others propose pre-training paradigms to model the temporal correlations implicitly.
-A lot of works \cite{arnab2021vivit, nawhal2021activity, sun2019videobert, vaswani2017attention} are based on the superior sequence processing ability of transformers for the spatio-temporal context of visual relations.
-However, despite their success, these are mostly providing gains for high-frequent classes and suffer from the problem of long-tail bias.
-Recent work TEMPURA\cite{nag2023unbiased} tries to address the long-tail problem using an uncertainty-guided loss function.
-We go beyond this and explore label correlation to further reduce prediction uncertainty.
+\textbf{Image Scene Graph Generation}: Image-based scene graph generation (ImgSGG) refers to the task of generating a structured graph summary that represents objects as nodes and their relationships (formally known as predicates) as edges within an image.
+Extensive efforts have been dedicated to ImgSGG, particularly in comparison to the Visual Genome (VG) benchmark \cite{krishna2017visual}.
+Previous research has focused on developing efficient approaches for aggregating spatial context \cite{li2017scene, lin2020gps, lu2016visual, zellers2018neural, zhang2019graphical}.
+Concurrently, recent studies \cite{tang2020unbiased, tang2019learning, wen2020unbiased} have concentrated on addressing foundational challenges, such as mitigating biased scene graphs resulting from long-tailed predicate distributions and dealing with noisy annotations in datasets.\\ \textbf{Video Scene Graph Generation (VidSGG)}: Researchers have made significant strides in understanding spatial context within images, prompting an exploration of spatial context and temporal correlations between objects in videos.
+In the realm of video scene graph generation (VidSGG), challenges akin to those in image-based scene graph generation persist, including long-tailed predicates and noisy annotations.
+Action Genome \cite{ji2020action}, a prominent VidSGG benchmark, introduces an additional hurdle of addressing temporal fluctuations across frames.
+Various approaches \cite{qian2019video, zheng2022vrdformer, tsai2019video, liu2020beyond, teng2021target} have employed object-tracking mechanisms to manage temporal fluctuations, but these models often come with high computational costs, memory consumption, and performance issues due to information accumulation from irrelevant frames.
+STTran \cite{cong2021spatial} offers a robust baseline, using a spatial encoder and a temporal decoder to implicitly extract spatial-temporal contexts.
+Other works \cite{li2022dynamic, wang2022dynamic} focus on extracting temporal correlations, ensuring temporal continuity through co-occurrence patterns or proposing pre-training paradigms.
+Building on the success of transformer-based models \cite{arnab2021vivit, nawhal2021activity, sun2019videobert, vaswani2017attention}, which excel in sequence processing for spatio-temporal context, there remains a challenge of bias towards high-frequency classes.
+TEMPURA \cite{nag2023unbiased} addresses long-tail bias with an uncertainty-guided loss function.
+In our contribution, we extend this by exploring label correlation to further enhance predictive accuracy in VidSGG.